 Ocean Thermal Energy (OTEC)

-Ocean Thermal Energy also called as Ocean Thermal Energy Conversion (OTEC) refers to a method of using the temperature difference between the deep parts of the sea which are cold and the shallow parts of the sea which are cold to run a heat engine and produce useful work.
+Ocean Thermal Energy also called Ocean Thermal Energy Conversion (OTEC) refers to a method of using the temperature difference between the deep parts of the sea which are cold and the shallow parts of the sea which are cold to run a heat engine and produce useful work.
 Basically, Ocean thermal energy conversion is an electricity generation system.
 The deeper parts of the ocean are cooler due to the fact that the heat of sunlight cannot penetrate very deep into the water.
 Here the efficiency of the system depends on the temperature difference.
-Greater the temperature difference, greater the efficiency.
+Greater the temperature difference, the greater the efficiency.
 The temperature difference in the oceans between the deep and shallow parts is maximum in the tropics, 20 to 25o C. Tropics receive a lot of sunlight which warms the surface of the oceans, increasing the temperature gradient.

 Types of Ocean Thermal Energy Conversion Systems

 - Open Cycle: Open cycle OTEC directly uses the warm water from the surface to make electricity.
 The warm seawater is first pumped in a low-pressure chamber where due to the drop in pressure, it undergoes a drop in boiling point as well.
 This causes the water to boil.
 This steam drives a low-pressure turbine which is attached to an electrical generator.
-The advantage this system has over a closed system is that, in open cycle, desalinated water in the form of steam is obtained.
+The advantage this system has over a closed system is that, in the open cycle, desalinated water in the form of steam is obtained.
 Since it is steam, it is free from all impurities.
-This water can be used for domestic, industrial or agricultural purposes.
+This water can be used for domestic, industrial, or agricultural purposes.